Footprint: Ancient footprints

 Footprints have been preserved as fossils and provide evidence of prehistoric life.
 Known as "ichnites", these trace fossils can give clues to the behaviour of specific species of dinosaur.
 The study of such fossils is known as ichnology and the footprints may be given scientific names (ichnospecies).
 Grallator is one example of an ichnogenus based on ichnites.
 Strictly speaking, an ichnospecies is the name of the trace fossil, not of the animal that made it.

-For example, an international team's discovery of a set of 1.5 million-year-old human ancestor footprints in Ileret, Kenya has shown the earliest direct evidence of a modern human style of upright walking.
+An international team's discovery of a set of 1.5 million-year-old human ancestor footprints in Ileret, Kenya provides the earliest direct evidence of a modern human style of upright walking.
 The team believe that the prints were probably formed by the species Homo erectus.

+Footprints suggesting the first making of shoes or sandals due to having crisp edges, no signs of toes found and three small divots where leather tying laces/straps would have been attached have been in South Africa dating back to between 73,000 and 136,000 PB.

-Further, in September 2021, scientists reported the discovery of human footprints in the state of New Mexico that are understood to be 23,000 years old, around the time of the last Ice Age.
+Further, in September 2021, scientists reported the discovery of human footprints in White Sands National Park in the state of New Mexico that are understood to be 23,000 years old, around the time of the last Ice Age.
+Later studies, reported in October 2023, confirmed that the age of the human footprints to be "up to 23,000 years old".